MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 - Microsoft Entra ID (formerly Azure Active Directory) user principals, or user identities
 - Microsoft Entra ID (formerly Azure Active Directory) service principals

-The SQL connection string requires TCP port 1433 to be open.
-TCP 1433 is the standard SQL Server port number.
-The SQL connection string also respects the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] or Lakehouse [!INCLUDE [fabric-se](includes/fabric-se.md)] security model for data access.
+The SQL connection string respects the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] or Lakehouse [!INCLUDE [fabric-se](includes/fabric-se.md)] security model for data access.
 Data can be obtained for all objects to which a user has access.

 ## Retrieve the SQL connection string